WMamba: Wavelet-based Mamba for Face Forgery Detection: Experiments

-\textbf{Effectiveness of DCConv.} To validate the efficacy of our proposed DCConv, we conduct comparative experiments against DCN \cite{Dai_2017_ICCV}, DSConv \cite{Qi_2023_ICCV}, and a baseline network without DCConv.
-The cross-dataset evaluation results, shown in Table~\ref{DCConv_exp}, demonstrate that DCConv consistently outperforms existing approaches, highlighting its superior ability to capture the slender structures of facial contours.
+To validate the efficacy of DCConv, we conduct comparative experiments against DCN \cite{Dai_2017_ICCV}, DCN-v2 \cite{Zhu_2019_CVPR}, DSConv \cite{Qi_2023_ICCV}, and a baseline network without DCConv.
+The cross-dataset evaluation results, shown in Table~\ref{DCConv_exp}, \textbf{clearly demonstrate that DCConv consistently outperforms other deformable convolution paradigms}, underscoring its superior capability to capture the slender structures of facial contours.